prometheus/docs/content/docs/querying/basics.md

 This document is meant as a reference.
 For learning, it might be easier to start with a couple of [examples](/docs/using/querying/examples).

-## Basic Concepts

-### Time series

-Data in Prometheus is stored as time series, which are uniquely identified by a metric name and a set of arbitrary label/value pairs.
-Each time series can have one or more data points attached to it.
-Data points are timestamp/value pairs.

-#### Metric name
-The metric name of a time series (e.g. `http_requests_total`) specifies the general feature of a system that is measured.
-It may contain alpha-numeric characters, plus underscores and colons.

-#### Labels
-The label/value pairs which identify a time series allow later filtering and aggregation by these dimensions (e.g. `endpoint`, `response_code`, `instance`).
-Label keys are identifiers (alpha-numeric characters plus underscores, but no colons), while their values may be arbitrary strings.

-#### Data points
-Each time series can have one or more data points attached to it, which are timestamp/value pairs.
-Values are always encoded as floating-point numbers (currently 64-bit precision).

 ## Expression Language Data Types

-In Prometheus' expression language, an expression or sub-expression can evaluate to one of four types:
+In Prometheus's expression language, an expression or sub-expression can evaluate to one of four types:

-* **string**
-* **scalar** - simple numeric floating point value
-* **instant vector** - vector of multiple time series, containing a single sample for each time series, with all samples sharing the same (instant) timestamp
+* **Instant vector** - a set of time series containing a single sample for each time series, all sharing the same timestamp
-* **range vector** - vector of multiple time series, containing a range of data points over time for each time series
+* **Range vector** - a set of time series containing a range of data points over time for each time series
+* **Scalar** - a simple numeric floating point value
+* **String** - a simple string value; currently unused

 Depending on the use-case (e.g. when graphing vs. displaying the output of an expression), only some of these types are legal as the result from a